Cosmic Queries – Black Hole Escape

 I think about this often, I simply embrace what is

-rather than imagine what might have been.
+rather than imagine what might have been

-Because then you work with what is because that anchors you in reality.
+because you can then you work with what is because that anchors you in reality.
+Well, there you have it, Jason.

 What he just said is he settled for Chuck Nice.